2015 San Bernardino attack: Car pursuit and shootout

 As more officers converged, Farook walked across the street towards some homes while continuing to fire, pinning officers behind their squad cars.
 He intended to flank the sheriff's deputy who had first stopped.
 Realizing this, several officers repositioned themselves and focused their gunfire on Farook.
 One police officer eventually shot Farook in the right side, allowing others to flank and shoot at him.
 Farook fell to the ground, shot several times in the legs and upper body.
 He fired at the police once with a handgun as he lay wounded on the ground, injuring an officer before the gun malfunctioned.
 Farook was shot again several times and killed.
 His body was handcuffed and positioned to lie face-down afterwards.

 Officers then fired on the SUV as Malik continued to shoot at them.
 During this exchange of gunfire, a second police officer was wounded.
 Using a police cruiser as cover, officers fired into the back of the SUV while rescuing the wounded officer and a second one.
 At 3:14:53 p.m., Malik was killed by several bullets that struck her in the body and head.

 The gunfire lasted for around five minutes before both perpetrators were killed.
 Police used BearCat armored personnel carriers in confronting the shooters.
 Because authorities feared that the vehicle could contain explosives, the "Rook"—a motorized battering ram with a protective shield—was used to investigate the SUV.

 The sheriff's department confirmed that a man and a woman were killed.
 Seven police agencies were involved in the final shootout, with 23 officers firing a combined total of at least 440 rounds.
 The perpetrators fired at least 81 rounds.
 During the shootout, police asked residents to stay indoors.
 Nearly 2,500 rounds of .223-caliber and 9mm ammunition were recovered from the vehicle, along with medical supplies and a trigger apparatus believed to be for the explosives left behind at the Inland Regional Center.

+Farook was struck 25 times, Malik was struck 15 times.